Virginia Women’s Institute for Leadership Gateway

 - Physical Education: Leadership Challenge, Wilderness Adventure, Advanced Fitness (1.5 credits)

 What extra-curricular activities will I be participating in?
-As a nULL (first year cadet) you will participate in three formations each week; you will march in parades each month; you with attend leadership seminars oriented towards career interests and leadership development.
-Activities such as drill team, marching band, and Honor Guard are optional.
+As a nULL (first-year cadet) you will participate in three formations each week; you will march in parades each month; you with attend leadership seminars oriented towards career interests and leadership development.
+Activities such as drill team, marching band, Honor Guard, and color guard are optional.
 Evening study hours are required.

 Where will I live?
-You will live as a nULL class in Tullidge Residence Hall
+You will live with nULL class members in Mary Baldwin freshmen dorms.

 Beyond the First Year.
-VWIL is a four-year women’s leadership program permitting you to elect a commission in one of the armed forces if you so choose.
-You will assume leadership positions in the Corps beginning in your sophomore year and you will earn a minor and a certificate in leadership studies.
-Corps activities, including physical training, continue throughout the program.
-You will reside together as a class each year, will be held to a code of professional standards, and will be encouraged to pursue leadership opportunities throughout Mary Baldwin College as well as within VWIL.
+VWIL is a four-year women’s leadership program permitting you to elect a commission in one of the armed forces if you so choose or pursue a civilian career/graduate studies.
+You will assume leadership positions in the Corps in your sophomore year and you will earn a minor and a certificate in leadership studies.
+Corps activities, including physical training, continue throughout the 4-year program.
+You will reside together as a class, be held to a code of professional standards, and be encouraged to pursue leadership opportunities throughout Mary Baldwin, VWIL, and ROTC.

-As a VWIL cadet, I have the ‘best of both worlds.’
-I get to participate in all MBC activities and have opportunities to apply my skills as a leader in the corps of cadets and in my everyday life.
+As a VWIL cadet, I had the ‘best of both worlds.’
+I got to participate in all MBC activities and have opportunities to apply my skills as a leader in the corps of cadets and in my everyday life.